 This intermediate-level course is suitable for organisations and agencies embarking on its crisis management journey after the completion of its Business Continuity Management (BCM) and Disaster Recovery (DR) implementation effort.
 Some participants will use this to evaluate the effectiveness and efficiency of their crisis management program.
 Others will use this as a tool to help to develop specific crisis management plans.
 Using a case study and experience sharing by the facilitator, this course has been recommended by past participants to be a practical course that will take the participants through the proper implementation of a crisis management plan.

-A crisis is almost guaranteed to happen at the most inconvenient time, from the first day of launch of a product to Friday at 4:30 pm.
+A crisis is almost guaranteed to happen at the most inconvenient time, from the first day of the launch of a product to Friday at 4:30 pm.
 Most people who work with issues that affect the public have received the dreaded telephone call, read a damaging headline, or been surprised by a negative video bite which makes your organization’s day a bad horror movie.
-Crisis Management Implementer or CM-300 is a two-day (intermediate-level) Crisis Management course for participants to guide professional who are appointed with the responsibilities to manage crisis, disaster and any events.
+Crisis Management Implementer or CM-300 is a two-day (intermediate-level) Crisis Management course for participants to guide professional who is appointed with the responsibilities to manage crisis, disaster and any events.
 The course is an experiential facilitated workshop led by an experienced instructor.

-2.5-days (inclusive of half day examination)
+2.5-days (inclusive of half-day examination)

 Learn How To